egmontmika/egmontmika.com/content/blog/making-an-investment.md

 draft = true
 +++

-It’s never too late to plant a tree.
+It's never too late to invest in the future.

 The best time to plant a tree was twenty years ago, it is said.
 Yet, the second best time is now.

+It’s never too late to plant a tree.

 No matter how old you are, today you can make an investment.
 Today, you can start an education, start learning a language, start changeing a habit, start building a house, start a project...